DashBarkHuss/DFL-Colab/README.md

 <hr>

+I made my first DeepFaceLab deepfake on Google Colab.

+I found most of the material about using DeepFaceLab on Colab assumed the user was already familiar with DeepFaceLab's workflow.
+The only tutorial I found even suggested that you already be familiar with the DeepFaceLab workflow before trying colab.

-This fork has added explanation on how to get started with DeepFaceLab for newbies.
+However, if you have a Mac or other computer without an Nvidia GPU, you might need to use colab to get started with DeepFaceLab.
+So I added explanation on how to use DeepFaceLab on Colab for newbies.

 *Fork from [DFL-Colab](https://github.com/chervonij/DFL-Colab), a DeepFaceLab fork for Google Colab made by [@chervonij](https://github.com/chervonij).*